Japan's stocks slump after prime minister election; Shanghai benchmark soars more than 5%

 Ishiba has expressed support for the Bank of Japan's moves to raise interest rates from their near-zero level.
 He also backs other policies, such as possibly raising corporate taxes, that are seen as less market friendly than his chief rival for the top job, Economic Security Minister Sanae Takaichi, who he beat in a run-off vote late Friday.

 The dollar fell from over 146 yen to under 143 yen after the ruling party’s vote ended late Friday.
-By mid-Monday, it was trading at 142.49 yen, up from 142.29.
+By late Monday Tokyo time, it was trading at 141.78 yen.

 Exporters’ shares plunged, since a stronger yen is a disadvantage for Japanese companies that make a large share of their sales and profits overseas.